 Running multiple apps/games simultaneously will consume more power of the battery than usual use.
 Some apps may use GPS service in the background, some apps use notifications, and some apps are turned on and used automatically or manually.
 If so many apps are running at the same time, your iPhone battery will be quickly eaten up.

 The battery may be damaged if you get it wet, drop it to hard ground, or put it in a so-cold or so-warm environment for a long time. iPhone provides you with the battery healthy checker on the Settings app.
 And if the maximum capacity of your battery is lower than 80%, you may need to get it replaced.

-3 Tips to Fix iOS 10.2.1 Battery Problems on iPhone iPad
+3 Tips to Fix iPhone Battery Drain Problems

 There are some common ways to fix your battery problems.
 And you can have a try by following the list below.

-- Back your device with iTunes on computer and then restore your device with the iTunes backup.
+- Backup your device with iTunes on the computer and then restore your device with the iTunes backup.

 - Downgrade to previous iOS software.
 You should download an available iOS firmware for your device firstly and use iTunes to downgrade iOS software.
-Some people said this method works when he face the battery issue after updating to iOS 10.0.2.
+Some people said this method works when he faces the battery issue after updating to iOS 12

 - Report this issue to Apple support and wait for bug fixed in the next software update.